Fun Things to do When it's Cold Outside

 In a similar vein try blowing bubbles and watch them freeze into ice crystal balloons before they land (or maybe shortly afterwards)

-On a cold night / day fill a bottle with cold water and screw the lid on tight, place it outside and wait a few hours or until the next day.
+On a cold night / day fill a bottle with cold water and screw the lid on tight, place it outside and wait a few hours or until the next day, this is a good one for overnight.
 As the ice freezes it expands and so will split or break the bottle.
-It looks better with a glass bottle as it's more obvious what has happened, though of course you then have broken glass to clean up (easier if you can leave it until the ice has melted) or place it on a tray first.
+It looks better with a glass bottle as it's more obvious what has happened, though of course you then have broken glass to clean up (easier if you can leave it until the ice has melted) place it on a tray first to make it easier.
 Plastic bottles might just expand with the ice and not split.

 Leave the top off the bottle but fill it right to the very brim, you should get a column of ice coming out of the top of the bottle.

 Drill a hole in the bottle top or saw a slit, with some experimentation you can make some cool shaped ice extrusions.

 Night photography in the snowRequirements - camera, a phone will do, light source such as camera flash, torch or laser pen.

 Temperature - needs snow on the ground, better if it's still falling too.

 I love snow at night, especially if freshly fallen as it makes the night that much lighter and magical, if there's a bright moon you can get about without any other form of lighting, depending on where you are of course.
 These are some examples of pictures I took in my back garden one winter's night when the snow started to fall after dark.